-Longeing should begin slow at a walk, eventually a trot, and finally a lope.
-When the horse has calmly executed each gait in both directions, it should be asked to often change pace and directions.
-An advanced longeing technique is to gradually shorten and lengthen the longe line to slowly have the horse spiral in and out, bending more and then to slowly straightening out as it goes around the handler.
-When free longeing a horse, cutting horse trainers prefer to have the horse turn its head toward the fence and pilot more sharply when turning.
+Talking with observers should not occur while longeing.
+Only verbal commands should be given to the horse.
+The horse should be asked to change pace and directions frequently.
+Cutting horse trainers prefer to have the horse turn its head toward the fence and pilot more sharply when turning.
 Most other trainers prefer the horse to turn toward the handler when turning rather than turning its rump toward a handler.

 After the horse has performed well, it should be stopped and allowed to relax.
 The horse should never be allowed to run out of air from exertion or excitement as this can result in horse panicking, becoming uncoordinated, or acting resentful.
-The horse should turn toward the handler during rest but not approach the handler unless invited.
-If uninvited movement occurs that could invade the handler=s personal space without invitation, the horse should be stopped and backed up.
+The horse should turn toward the handler during rest but not approach unless invited.
+If uninvited movement occurs that could invade the handler's personal space without invitation, the horse should be stopped and backed up.